Tips for filming a birth

 We highly recommend putting the phone/camera on a tripod to avoid losing important footage and to avoid shaky footage.
 Keep a small tripod with your birth equipment.

-Please film horizontally whenever possible.
-Most of our teaching still occurs with widescreens (TVs, projectors, computers, etc), and birth videos filmed vertically will thus appear much smaller on-screen.
+Please film horizontally, not vertically, whenever possible.
+Most of our teaching still occurs with widescreens (TVs, projectors, computers, etc.), and birth videos filmed vertically will thus appear much smaller on-screen.

 Avoid bright spotlights or flashlights, since they tend to wash everything out on camera.
 Instead, use soft, diffuse, indirect lighting or natural lighting whenever possible.
 Secure enough lighting that attendants can see well without interrupting the process with bright lights.